seven-of-eleven/designare-z390-opencore-efi/README.md

 - Choose a `SystemProductName`, either `iMac19,1` or `MacPro7,1` see **Generate your own SMBIOS** for details.
 - All packages are `RELEASE` and debugging is disabled.
 If you're having issues, be sure to enable debugging [as described in the OpenCore docs](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#debug), and also grab [the `DEBUG` version of OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases).

-> If you're not using internal WiFi/bt you can remove the **Additional Kexts** in the Kext listing and take a snapshot with Propertree to update your config file.
-If you don't know what this means, just ignore it, everything will work fine 😀.

 </details>